epics-base/p4p/documentation/values.rst

 Relation to C++ API
 -------------------

-For those familiar with the pvDataCPP API.
+For those familiar with the `PVXS <https://mdavidsaver.github.io/pvxs/>` API.
-A :py:class:`Type` wraps a Structure.
+A :py:class:`Type` wraps a TypeDef.
-:py:class:`Value` wraps a
+:py:class:`Value` wraps a Value.
-PVStructure and an associated BitSet describing which fields have been initialized.